microsoft/language-server-protocol/_specifications/lsp/3.18/language/completion.md

 ##### Choice

 Placeholders can have choices as values.
-The syntax is a comma separated enumeration of values, enclosed with the pipe-character, for example `${1|one,two,three|}`.
+The syntax is a comma separated enumeration of values, enclosed with the pipe-character, for example, `${1|one,two,three|}`.
 When the snippet is inserted and the placeholder selected, choices will prompt the user to pick one of the values.

 ##### Variables